2-Drinfel'd double symmetry of the 4d Kitaev model: Excitations in the (invisible) toric code

-\begin{remark} Remote detectability states that all non-trivial excitations can be detected by braiding.
-It is part of the definition of a topological order (such as the toric code $\mathscr{R}$) and hence calling $Z_\text{Kit}^0$ the " 4d toric code" is incorrect.
+\begin{remark} $\operatorname{2Rep}_\text{wk}(D(B\bbZ_2)^\text{trv})$ is "too trivial" to even describe a gapped topological phase, since it violates the principle of \textbf{remote detectability} \cite{Kong:2020,KongTianZhou:2020,Johnson-Freyd:2020}.
+This principle states that all non-trivial excitations can be detected by braiding, and it is part of the definition of a topological order (such as the toric code $\mathscr{R}\simeq \Sigma\operatorname{Vect}[\bbZ_2]$).
 In this simple $\bbZ_2$-charged case, this principle is encoded by the presence of the term $\langle B\cup \bar e(A)\rangle$ in the Dijkgraaf-Witten 4-cocycle $\omega$ \cite{Zhu:2019,Johnson-Freyd:2020}, which is only present for $Z_\text{Kit}^s$.
 Nevertheless, the above computations lay the foundation for our results in the following. \end{remark}

+\begin{remark} It is worthwhile to pause here and comment on the fact that $\operatorname{2Rep}_\text{wk}(D(B\bbZ_2)^\text{trv})$ is a symmetric 2-category, similar to the (Kapranov-Voevodsky) 2-representations $\operatorname{2Rep}_{D(B\bbZ_2)}$ of (the 2-group underlying) $D(B\bbZ_2)$.
+More generally, we have shown in the appendix of \cite{Chen:2023tjf} that, for any split skeletal 2-group $\mathbb{G}$, the weak 2-representation 2-category $\operatorname{2Rep}_\text{wk}(k\mathbb{G})$ of its associated 2-group algebra $k\mathbb{G}$ (see Section \ref{2grpbialg}) hosts the same identical set of coherence data/relations as the 2-category of KV 2-representations $\operatorname{2Rep}_{\mathbb{G}}$ as studied in the literature \cite{Baez:2012,Douglas:2018,Delcamp:2023kew}.
+Since the grouplike coproduct \eqref{grouplike} on $k\mathbb{G}$ is cocoummutative, the 2-$R$-matrix is trivial and hence no non-trivial braiding is present. \end{remark}